mpichlmann/MaximillianPichlmann_T1A3/readme.md

 - urllib3==2.0.2
 - yarg==0.1.9

-All of these should be installed when your run any of the provided bash scripts mentioned above, however if you wanted to install them manually simply use your terminal to navigate to the game's 'src' directory where the game's source code is located, and once there enter 'pip3 install -r requirements.txt' which will install the required packages and dependencies.
+All of these should be installed when your run any of the provided bash scripts mentioned above, however if you wanted to install them manually simply use your terminal to navigate to the game's 'src' directory where the game's source code is located, create and activate a virtual environment, and enter 'pip3 install -r requirements.txt' which will install the required packages and dependencies.

 ### System Requirements
 All the game requires to the run is modest hardware that any modern PC from the past 10 years would surely have.
 There is no need for a high powered CPU or GPU, large amounts of RAM or anything of that nature.
 To run the game users will need an operating system that supports the use of a terminal/command line, such as Linux or Mac.
 If you are running Windows it is recommended to use an Ubuntu terminal through WSL.